Saving incident data to a file

 4. Click the More button.

-The Incidents window opens.
+The Detection of incidents window opens.

 5. Make the desired changes: